strangehurst/PNML.jl/docs/src/interface.md

 Depth = 5
 ```
 # Interface

 !!! warning
-    Being a work in progress, there will be obsolote, opportunistic or incoherent bits.
+    Being a work in progress, there will be obsolete, optimistic or incoherent bits.

     Eventually this section will cover interfaces in a useful way.